Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

 \section{Description of the stellar population components}

 The evaluation of the impact of the stellar population modelling components on the galaxy tomographic redshift distributions is motivated by the fact that there are still numerous phases of stellar evolution that are subject of intense research, being not well understood on both theoretical and observational grounds (see \citealt{Conroy2009} for an in-depth discussion).
-This evaluation is carried out by modifying the stellar population components and their parameters to generate new sets of colours, and therefore redshift distributions through the colour-redshift relation, that are compared against the fiducial estimates.
+This evaluation is carried out by modifying the stellar population components and their parameters to generate new sets of colours, and therefore redshift distributions through the colour-redshift relation, which are compared against the fiducial estimates.

-We generate galaxy magnitude samples in the $ugriZYJHK_s$ bands, separately varying all the stellar population modelling components implemented in \textsc{FSPS} at fixed physical properties of galaxies, for a total of 21 sets of apparent magnitudes per galaxy.
-We also consider the case where all the modelling components are varied at the same time within the ranges set for each individual component.
-We label this augmented version `P-$\beta$+'.
-The components we vary are the gas emission, the dust attenuation and emission, the AGN component, the initial mass function, the velocity dispersion, the specific frequency of blue straggler stars, the fraction of blue horizontal branch stars, the post-asymptotic giant branch phase, the circumstellar asymptotic giant branch dust emission, the thermally pulsating asymptotic giant branch normalisation scheme, the presence of Wolf-Rayet stars and the inter-galactic medium absorption.
-The new sets of magnitudes are then used to generate the galaxy colours, necessary to model the colour-redshift relation with the SOM (see section \ref{sec:impact_on_colour_redshift}).
+We generated galaxy magnitude samples in the $ugriZYJHK_s$ bands, separately varying all the stellar population modelling components implemented in \textsc{FSPS} at fixed physical properties of galaxies, for a total of 21 sets of apparent magnitudes per galaxy.
+We also considered the case where all the modelling components are varied at the same time within the ranges set for each individual component.
+We labelled this augmented version as `P-$\beta$+'.
+The components we varied are: the gas emission, dust attenuation and emission, AGN component, initial mass function (IMF), velocity dispersion, specific frequency of blue straggler stars, fraction of blue horizontal branch stars, post-asymptotic giant branch phase, circumstellar asymptotic giant branch dust emission, thermally pulsating asymptotic giant branch normalisation scheme, presence of Wolf-Rayet stars, and the inter-galactic medium absorption.
+The new sets of magnitudes were then used to generate the galaxy colours needed to model the colour-redshift relation with the SOM (see Sect. \ref{sec:impact_on_colour_redshift}).

-The following sections provide a description of the physical details and the prescriptions we use to model the stellar population components we vary in our work.
-We also report the observationally motivated ranges over which the stellar population component parameters are varied.
+The following sections provide a description of the physical details and the prescriptions we used to model the stellar population components we varied in our work.
+We also report the observationally motivated ranges over which the stellar population component parameters were varied.